Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Analytic integrable Reeb flows

-Following \cite{CV2}, let us recall the structure of $S_{c_i}$.
-By \cite[Proposition 2.6]{CV2}, there are finitely many $S_{c_i}$ and each one is of one of the following forms: \begin{enumerate} \item a two-torus, \item a Klein bottle, \item a periodic orbit, \item a union of periodic orbits and open cylinders and M\"obius strips that are embedded.
-The closure of the open cylinders and M\"obius strips are $C^1$-immersed surfaces whose boundary components are finite coverings of the periodic orbits in $S_{c_i}$. \end{enumerate} Given a one-dimensional substratum $\gamma$ of $S_{c_i}$ (a periodic orbit of $X$), we denote by $d_{\gamma}\in \mathbb{N}$ the folding number of the covering of $\eta$ by the two-dimensional cylinders and M\"obius bands.
+Following \cite{CV2}, let us recall the structure of $S_{c_i}$, that is by hypothesis a real analytic set and thus it is stratified with respect to dimension.
+By \cite[Proposition 2.6]{CV2}, each $S_{c_i}$ has finitely many connected components and each one is of one of the following forms: \begin{enumerate} \item a two-torus, \item a Klein bottle, \item a periodic orbit, \item a union of periodic orbits (the 1-dimensional strata) and open cylinders and M\"obius strips that are embedded (the 2-dimensional strata).
+The closure of the open cylinders and M\"obius strips are $C^1$-immersed surfaces whose boundary components are finite coverings of the 1-dimensional strata in $S_{c_i}$. \end{enumerate} Given a 1-dimensional substratum $\gamma$ of $S_{c_i}$ (that is a periodic orbit of $X$), we denote by $d_{\gamma}\in \mathbb{N}$ the folding number of the covering of $\gamma$ by the 2-dimensional cylinders and M\"obius bands, i.e. the number of connected components of $\mathcal{U}\setminus \gamma$ where $\mathcal{U}$ is a small enough neighborhood of $\gamma$ inside $S_{c_i}$.

-The complement of $S_{c_i}$ is a finite union of integrable domains diffeomorphic to $T^2\times (0,1)$.
-Let $V=T^2\times (a,b)$ be an integrable connected component, where the second factor is the value of $f$ and $a,b$ are critical values.
-Then by \cite[Lemma 3.4]{CV2}, if the slope of $X$ is constant in $V$ then: \begin{itemize} \item[-] If the slope is rational, each $\overline{V}\cap f^{-1}(a)$ and $\overline{V}\cap f^{-1}(b)$ is either a periodic orbit, a rational torus, a Klein bottle or a union of periodic cylinders and M\"obius bands connected along their boundaries (possibly multiply covered). \item[-] If the slope is irrational, each $\overline{V}\cap f^{-1}(a)$ and $\overline{V}\cap f^{-1}(b)$ is either an isolated periodic orbit or an irrational torus. \end{itemize} Observe that in the rational case, the set $\overline{V}\cap f^{-1}(a)$ (or $\overline{V}\cap f^{-1}(b)$) is not necessarily a whole connected component of $f^{-1}(a)$, but instead a connected substratum of it.\\
+The complement of $S_{c_i}$ is a finite union of regular integrable domains diffeomorphic to $T^2\times (0,1)$.
+Let $V$ be connected component of this set, whose boundaries are contained in $f^{-1}(c_1)\cup f^{-1}(c_2)$ with $c_1,c_2$ critical values, not necessarily distinct.
+Then by \cite[Lemma 3.4]{CV2}, if the slope of $X$ is constant in $V$ then: \begin{itemize} \item[-] If the slope is rational, each $\overline{V}\cap f^{-1}(c_1)$ and $\overline{V}\cap f^{-1}(c_2)$ is either a periodic orbit, a rational torus, a Klein bottle or a union of periodic cylinders and M\"obius bands connected along their boundaries (possibly multiply covered). \item[-] If the slope is irrational, each $\overline{V}\cap f^{-1}(c_1)$ and $\overline{V}\cap f^{-1}(c_2)$ is either an isolated periodic orbit or an irrational torus. \end{itemize} Observe that in the rational case, the set $\overline{V}\cap f^{-1}(c_1)$ (or $\overline{V}\cap f^{-1}(c_2)$) is not necessarily a whole connected component of the level set $f^{-1}(c_i)$, but instead a connected substratum of it.

 Our main tool follows from the proof of \cite[Proposition 2.8]{CV2}.